hsk81/yeoman-generator-dizmo/README.md

 However, with the `yo dizmo --upgrade` command, *only* the build system of the actual project is upgraded, while the none-build related files and folders remain untouched.

-Further, the `--upgrde` flag can also be combined with the sub-generator flags `--type-script` and `--coffee-script` (see below for more information about sub-generators).
+Further, the `--upgrade` flag can also be combined with the sub-generator flags `--type-script` and `--coffee-script` (see below for more information about sub-generators).

 ## Skeleton